lyleresnick/lyleresnick.github.io/_posts/2018-09-19-Routing in VIPER Architecture.md

 A secondary function of a VIPER Router is to maintain local system state for its child modules.

 This article is a continuation of the article [A Crash Course on the VIPER Architecture]({{site.url}}/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture).
+An app which demonstrates the VIPER architecture with examples of both custom and stock Routers can be found at [Todo](https://github.com/lyleresnick/Todo).

 ## Routing in VIPER